 Listen to yipping coyotes and howling wolves at night.
 Soak in natural hot springs.
 Keep watch for black bear, bighorn sheep and other wildlife.
 See for yourself “The West” as Lewis and Clark experienced it over 200 years ago.
 Experience the deepest canyon in the United States.
 Raft exciting rapids in sun-drenched water.
 Discover history through Native American pictographs, petroglyphs and pioneer homesteads.

-No other Idaho whitewater rafting outfitter offers as many river rafting vacation options, trip variations, or the boat selection that O.A.R.S. does.
+No other Idaho whitewater rafting outfitter offers as many river rafting vacation options, trip variations, or the boat selection (oar rafts, dories, paddle rafts, inflatable kayaks and stand-up paddleboards) that OARS does.
 We provide clean comfortable camps and we are sure you won’t soon forget our fresh (often organic, always abundant) delicious camp cooking.
 For rafters and anglers of all abilities, Idaho is the real deal.
 Trips include friendly, professional guides who set the gold standard in whitewater rafting safety with unparalleled experience.
 Many of the folks escorting you downriver have been with our company for decades; others were even born into the business.
 They all work hard to ensure that each of you has a quality trip.

-Idaho has more miles of whitewater than any other state in the county.
-So, it should come as no surprise that O.A.R.S. offers a wide variety of river trips for first-timers and intermediate paddlers.
-Most Idaho rafting trips are appropriate for children as young as 7 years, but more experienced adventurers will not be disappointed with long stretches of Class III whitewater and abundant hiking opportunities on all of our Idaho rafting trips.
+Idaho has more miles of whitewater than any other state in the country.
+So, it should come as no surprise that OARS offers a wide variety of river trips for first-timers and intermediate paddlers.
+Most Idaho rafting trips are appropriate for children as young as 7 years, but more experienced adventurers will not be disappointed with long stretches of Class III whitewater and abundant hiking and fishing opportunities on all of our Idaho rafting trips.

 Options include 4- or 5-day trips on the family-friendly Class III whitewater of the Lower Salmon River, 6-day trips on the Wild & Scenic Main Salmon River—where fun Class III whitewater is complimented by huge sandy beaches, a natural hot spring and lush alpine scenery—or 3- or 5-day trips through the deepest Gorge in North America on our Hells Canyon Snake River rafting tour.
 For families with older children, late season trips on the Middle Fork of the Salmon are also appropriate for children as young as 9 years.